You have in front of you the best chance to get your vision out there, the only thing holding you back is being able to communicate that.

 Less is more

-Keep in mind the designer may not have the knowledge about your business straight off, so keeping the communication simple when you start is important.
-Using industry jargon may be required in the project but getting to know those terms is something we have to do — keep it simple and allow the designer to learn, as they will be doing with you.
+Keep in mind the freelancer you’ve hired may not have the knowledge about your business straight off, so keeping the communication simple when you start is important.
+Using industry jargon may be required in the project but getting to know those terms is something we have to do — keep it simple and allow them to learn, as they will be doing with you.

 Having a design challenge is one of the best things about being a designer, but occasionally over my 6 years I’ve been faced with unrealistic requests; timeframes that just won’t work, a logo that does more than it should, and a brochure that had more words than pages.

-Keep things in perspective — any designer (or any creative professional) worth their salt will let you know what is and isn’t possible.
+Keep things in perspective — any creative professional worth their salt will let you know what is and isn’t possible.

 I started out without a plan in terms of amendments I got after feedback, learning harsh lessons I now have 2 sets built into my terms.
 This helps you really think about what you need and gives direction to when the amendments will need to come to an end.

-Keep things clear, and well thought out — small changes are a pain to do continually — having a set list to work on helps keep things on track.
+Keep things clear, and well thought out — small changes are a pain to do on their own — having a set list to work on helps keep things on track.

 Be clear, ask yourself the questions about why you do or don’t like the way something’s been done and take your time.
 This part of the process is important to ensure your project gets the best outcome.